artisan-roaster-scope/artisan/_devices/phidgets.md

 </figure>

 By default Artisan is only accessing local Phidgets.
 Ticking the flag in the Network section of the Phidget tab (menu ```Config >> Device```, 4th tab) makes networked Phidgets accessible to Artisan as well.
 In most cases there is no need to enter the name of the server under Host as the mDNS/ZeroConf protocol will find Phidget servers automatically.
 In rare cases (e.g. if you set a password on your Phidget Network Servder) one needs to enter the remote server name like ```hub5000.local``` or its IP address in the ```Host``` field and its password (if set) into the ```Password```field.
 If the ```Remote Only``` flag is ticked too, local Phidgets are ignored.

+Note: using the ZeroConf protocol (no host/password in the Phidget tab set) Artisan harvest all modules served by all Phidget Network Servers discoverable on the same network.
+Thus it is for example possible to connect to modules served by multiple HUB5000 or computers.

 <figure>